tacomilkshake/express-simple-cdn/README.md

 express-simpleCDN
 ===============

 A Node.js module for Express.js that makes using a CDN for your static assets a breeze.
-Supports multiple CDN hosts to distribute your static assets amongst multiple CDN hosts.
+Supports multiple CDN hosts to distribute your static assets amongst multiple hosts.

 Installation
 ------------